The Corporate Tax Planning Law Review: United Kingdom

 UK tax-resident companies are subject to corporation tax on their worldwide profits.
 A company incorporated in the UK will generally be resident in the UK unless it is treated as resident in another jurisdiction under the tie-break provision in a relevant tax treaty.
 Non-UK incorporated companies are treated as UK tax-resident if their central management and control is in the UK.

 The current rate of corporation tax is 19 per cent.
+The rate for larger companies is going to increase to 25 per cent from April 2023.
 Since 2016, banks have incurred an 8 per cent surcharge on top of the headline rate.
-By comparison, the rates of income tax (paid by individuals and trusts) are considerably higher (up to 45 per cent) and individuals pay capital gains tax (CGT) at rates of up to 28 per cent.
+This is, however, going to be reviewed in light of the increase in the headline rate; the government's stated intention is to ensure that, notwithstanding the headline rate increases, the combined rate of tax on banks' profits does not increase substantially from its 2021 level.
+In comparison, for corporates, the rates of income tax (paid by individuals and trusts) are considerably higher (up to 45 per cent) and individuals pay capital gains tax (CGT) at rates of up to 28 per cent.

 Dividend income (whether paid by a UK or a non-UK company) is generally exempt from corporation tax, subject to some complex anti-avoidance rules.